 I do not recommend the kids trampolines with bars to hold on to for jumping for two reasons.
 They are not safe, as the child can easily hit themselves on the bar, especially if they like to jump on their knees – ouch!
 It also takes some of the purpose of jumping away – they should use their whole bodies to jump, but holding on to a bar lessens the burden of their torso, creating an unnatural experience.

-A yoga ball is another easy way to incorporate bouncing in your toddler playroom.
-This one is a popular choice since it has several colors and sizes to choose.
+A yoga ball is another easy way to incorporate bouncing in your toddler playroom – they’re super fun too.

 Incorporating climbing in a sensory gym can be easier than you think.
 Pile up pillows or mats in the middle of the room to climb up.
 Attach climbing ropes to the wall or even climbing holds to make a rock climbing wall.
 We built a rope ladder for my kids that they loved to simply climb to the ceiling.